 1.1 In consideration of the services provided to you by Property Registry as described on this website you agree to make the appropriate payment and to be bound by these Terms and Conditions of Use.

-1.2 The information and documents we provide for you are electronic copies of authentic documents held by the Land Registries of QLD, NSW, WA, SA and NT and/or their agents, and other official bodies.
+1.2 The information and documents we provide for you are electronic copies of authentic documents held by the Land Registries of QLD, NSW, VIC, WA, SA, ACT and NT and/or their agents, and other official bodies.
 We do not take responsibility for errors made by them.
 The information we provide is as provided by them.